sgbasaraner/xamarin-docs.tr-tr/docs/essentials/geolocation.md

 ## <a name="getting-started"></a>Başlarken

-Erişim için **coğrafi konuma** işlevselliği aşağıdaki platform özel kurulum gereklidir.
+Erişim için **coğrafi konuma** işlevselliği, aşağıdaki platforma özgü Kurulum gereklidir:

 # <a name="androidtabandroid"></a>[Android](#tab/android)